KingIndra/Chat-Level-Bot-telegram/README.md

 /setrank nick_name : to set a custom nickname.
 /unsetrank : to remove custom nickname. w or W or 😼 : to increase rep. l or L or 💀 : to decrease rep.

+(MORE)
 /startbot to start bot in your group after adding it Talk with GPT AI byt replying to bot
 /news for fetching news

-contact developer @KingIndra for any help.
+(SUPERUSER COMMANDS)
+/superrep
+/superrank
+/superranknull
+/changerights
+/superlvl
 ```

 <hr>